imanghafoori1/laravel-MasterPass/README.md

 MASTER_PASSWORD=mySecretMasterPass
 ```

-or you can put the hashed version of the password here to hide it from stilling eyes. :eyes:
+Or you can put the hashed version of the password here to hide it from stealing eyes. :eyes:

 ```
 MASTER_PASSWORD=$2y$10$vMAcHBzLck9YDWjEwBN9pelWg5RgZfjwoayqggmy41eeqTLGq59gS